-This year’s residency is on the island of Caye Caulker in Belize, Central America.
+EcoArt is researching how to support environmental work on the island of Caye Caulker in Belize, Central America.
 This picturesque island jewel faces a raft of environmental sustainability issues which are exaggerated due to its limited resources, its popularity and its tiny size.

-Artists awarded the residency will be expected to develop links and collaborations with local artists, have committed to significant public engagement in their work while avoiding cultural colonialism.
-The combined challenges of: working abroad in a foreign culture and in an environment not generally accustomed to non-commercial art; with limited public performance spaces; and with a challenging brief - is expected to substantially develop the artistic practice and creative and public engagement abilities.
+EcoArt is researching the development of an artist residency on Caye Caulker.
+Any international artist will be expected to develop links and collaborations with local artists and organisations, have committed to significant public engagement previously in their work while avoiding cultural colonialism.
+The combined challenges of working in a new culture and in an environment not accustomed to public/non-commercial art; with limited public performance spaces; and with a challenging brief - is expected to substantially develop artistic practice and creative and public engagement abilities.

-EcoArt would hope that their residency experience will inform their future practice back in Scotland and thus their effectiveness after the residency to positively nudge public opinion towards positive environmental action.
+EcoArt would hope that any residency experience would inform an artists future practice and thus their effectiveness after the residency to further work towards positive environmental action.

 Annual creative programme, Caye Caulker, Belize, Central America.